from Atlantic-Pediatrics, LLC

 Just because someone has initials after

-guilty of more misinformation on the world wide web
+are probably guilty of more misinformation on the

-than other people.
-Sources from social media such as
+world wide web than other people.
+Sources from social

-Avoid any web site information which tries to sell you
+site information which tries to sell you something,

-it's a book, a 'natural' remedy, or a medical device.
+whether it's a book, a 'natural' remedy, or a medical

 Much of the medical information

-becomes stale due to new research.
-But on-line
+presented on-line quickly becomes stale due to new

-less than reputable sources and rumor mills stick
+reputable sources and rumor mills stick around for a

 When searching for legitimate health information on the internet, might we suggest that you stay away from the popular search engines such as Google, Yahoo, and the like.
 Instead, confine your search to direct links or search engines offered by major health related institutions such as medical schools, hospitals, or national stature organizations such as the National Institutes of Health or the American Academy of Pediatrics.
 Even information from these reputable sources may be false, misconstrued, or not applicable in your child's case.
 Overall, we prefer information obtained from a recent edition book published by the American Academy of Pediatrics, such as Caring for Your Baby and Young Child from Birth to Five or Guide to Your Child's Symptoms.
 If you obtain information that is any way questionable from whatever source, run it by your pediatrician before acting on it.